robfatland/costnotify/instructions/README.md

   - Notice two tabs available: Configuration and Monitoring
   - Both tabs are important; for now we stay on the Configuration tab

+## Configuring the `costnotify` Lambda function

+The following steps are "everything needed" to get the costnotify Lambda working.
+As you work through this list you may want to periodically click the Save button at the top of the page.

+- Navigate to the Lambda function page and ensure that the **Configuration** tab is selected
+  - Click on the **Test** button and give the test a name like `costnotify` with other defaults unmodified
+  - Find the box **Function Code**
+    - Delete the code provided here as a placeholder
+    - Copy the `costnotify.py` code from this repo
+    - Paste it into the Function Code box
+  - Find the box **Environment Variables**
+    - Enter Key `accountnumber` and Value = your corresponding 12-digit numerical AWS account number
+    - Enter Key `bucketname` and Value = `copydbr-<ID>`
+    - Enter Key 'dayintervalStart' and Value '2'
+    - Enter Key 'dayintervalEnd' and Value '2'
+      - The email sender and subject are not derived from environment variables in this instructional...
+        - ...although of course the subject could be if so desired
+  - Find the box **Tags**
+    - Enter a key = `Owner` and a corresponding value = your IAM User name
+      - This associates the Lambda with you
+  - Find the box **Execution Role**
+    - If you configured this to use the `costnotify` role this should appear here
+    - If you did not specify this...
+      - Create the `costnotify` role (if you have not done so) as described above
+      - Select `Use existing role` and select the `costnotify` role
+  - Find the box **Basic Settings**
+    - Give a short description of the Lambda function
+    - Set the memory to 256MB
+    - Set the timeout interval to 2 minutes

 ## Stop here with a flag

 Everything from this point onward is copied from the old instructions.
 It needs review and update.